OSGeo/grass-website/content/download/windows.en.md

 *  [<i class="fa fa-download"></i> Download OSGeo4W v2](http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe)

-NOTE FOR EXISTING USERS: OSGeo4W v2 is now the regular repository.
+**NOTE FOR EXISTING USERS**: OSGeo4W v2 is now the regular repository.
 OSGeo4W v2 does not include a 32-bit version.
-If you need 32-bit support, use the version 1 download.
+If you need 32-bit support, use the version 1 download (See below).
 CAUTION: Upgrades of old setups using the new repository are not supported.
 You need to do a fresh install or use a different directory.

 Legacy download (OSGeo4W v1)